justcoded/coding-standards/docs/php/coding-conventions.md

 ## 1. General conventions
 ### 1.1 Typehints and Return types
-Class properties and function / method arguments MUST have type specified.
+Class properties and function / method arguments SHOULD always have type specified.
 When property can be of multiple types use Union types feature to list them all.

 :white_check_mark: ***Good***